I decided to spruce up my drab office with a colorful and enigmatic modern art print.

 It was slightly disorienting for me at first, this odd mash up of corporate business and of-the-moment contemporary art.
 I tried to imagine working in such an inspiring environment, surrounded by such creativity, such beauty and whimsy and intrigue at every turn.
 I wondered, do the workers here even appreciate it?
 Do they lose the wonder and magnificence after passing by the same old piece for the hundredth time?

 I’ve heard that when under pressure or a deadline, something as simple as walking outdoors and staring at a tree can recalibrate your brain neurons to alter perspective and reduce stress.
 Is the same also possible with art?
 Sometimes I can look into a painting and get lost in the color, drown in the infinite possibilities of shapes and angles, become hypnotized by the nuanced and layered textures.
 What better way to recharge at work?

 Well, whatever.
 I don’t care what the researchers say.
 Judging by the results, it’s certainly working for SEI, which continually secures a spot on Fortune’s “100 Best Companies to Work For.”
 And as for my own office, let’s just say that I’ll try to set the tone for making my art as challenging as my business.

 Go ahead, workers, get your art on.

-Buy a year of happy mornings today, just $2.99.
-Read a poem a day, become a better writer.
-In October we’re exploring the theme Wine and Beer.
+Buy a year of happy mornings today, just $5.99.
+Read a poem a day, and get some inbox peace.